Dev-Now/print-automation-service/README.md

 **Automated Brother MFC-L2750DW Printer Management**

+__Note__: The service should also work for other printers with minor to no changes.

 A Windows service that automatically connects to your Brother printer via WiFi Direct and manages print jobs with smart queue management, failure recovery, and automatic archival.

 ---